vuex-orm/vuex-orm-next/docs/guide/repository/getting-started.md

 In Data Mapper, your models are very dumb – they just define their properties and may have some "dummy" methods.
 Simply said, data mapper is an approach to access your database within repositories instead of models.

-## Retrieving repository for the model
+## Retrieving Repository For The Model

 Repositories always correspond to a model.
 For example, if you have a User model, then you would insert, retrieve, update, and delete user records through user repository.
 Let's say you have the User model defined like this.